carrolldanny/playlistcurator/README.md

 Google URL shortener is used to shorten the URL's before they get shared out on Social Media (Only Twitter implemented as I don’t have a Facebook account to test that one, but the implementation is the same - just properties on the link)

 ###Independent learning.

 + ngCookies - I used this to store the uid of the logged in user so their previous playlists can be retrieved easily.
 It gets destroyed when they logout
 + ngNotify - This is used when a track is added or removed from a playlist - different classes demoting different action as are applied.
 + Angular Social Sharing - For sharing the created playlists with friends.
++ HTML5 Audio Player - standard feature of HTML5 but few soild for streaming audio files in an instance such as this.

 [image1]: ./model.png
 [image2]: ./design.png